 The study also aims to identify similarities and differences between breast cancer in men and women.

 Over 1,000 men who have been diagnosed with breast cancer are participating in the Male Breast Cancer Study, as well as over 1,000 men without breast cancer.

 Each participant provides blood samples to enable researchers to analyse differences in their DNA, and has answered detailed questionnaires regarding their lifestyle and medical history.

-The study is being led by Professor Anthony Swerdlow, based at the Institute of Cancer Research in Sutton, who is also analysing the data gathered from the Breast Cancer Now Generations Study to understand the genetic causes of breast cancer in women.
+The study is being led by Professor Montserrat Garcia-Closas and Professor Amy Berrington at the Institute of Cancer Research, who are also analysing the data gathered from the Breast Cancer Now Generations Study to understand the causes of breast cancer in women.

 The Breast Cancer Now Male Breast Cancer Study is the largest collection of DNA and tumour samples from men with breast cancer in the world.
 We hope that by analysing data generated from these samples we’ll be able to understand what causes male breast cancer, how it differs from female breast cancer and how best to treat it.

 Dr Nick Orr, former leader of the Male Breast Cancer Study

 We know that around 10% of breast cancer cases in men are caused by altered BRCA2 genes.
 But The Male Breast Cancer Study aims to use the DNA samples provided by participants to find out which other genes are associated with an increased risk of breast cancer.

 It has helped researchers to find a key genetic change in a genece called RAD51B linked breast cancer in men.
 This single change can increase the risk fo breast cancer by up to 50%.

 Recently, the study found three more genetic changes that increased the risk of developing breast cancer in men by approximately 47%, 45% and 61% respectively.